Configure Cascading Dropdown Fields in Atlassian Analytics

 Select Switch to control editor.

-Add the Issue ID, Name, and Value columns from the Issue field table under “Jira family of products” to the Columns section and use the Group aggregation for all three columns.
+Add Issue ID from the Issue table, the parent column’s name, and the child columns' name from the Issue custom fields table under “Jira family of products” to the Columns section and use the Group aggregation for all three columns.
+For our example, we’ll add the Taxonomy (parent) and Taxonomy (child) columns from the Issue custom fields table.

 Add a “Filter” step to include rows where the parent column is equal to the parent “Dropdown”.
 For my example, this means it is filtering where “Taxonomy (parent) = {CASCADING_PARENT}”.